bjd2385/eks-wrapper/README.md

 #### Examples

-Because output can be rather extensive, I've opted to link to various examples ~
+Because output can be rather extensive, I've opted to link to various examples to take you through a cluster's lifecycle ~

 * [Creating a cluster](examples/create_cluster.md)
 * [Adding a nodegroup](examples/add_nodegroup.md)